WaveLedger¶

 Fourier (smart contracts)

-The smart-contract language gets its own site — fourier.fermi.world.
+The smart-contract language has its own site at fourier.fermi.world.

 | Property | Value |